-D3 Fall Yes
+D3 Fall ×

-D3 Winter No
+D3 Winter

-D3 Spring Yes
+D3 Spring $\boxtimes$

-D3 Summer No
+D3 Summer

-D4 Yes No Must a transfer applicant have a minimum number of credits completed or else must apply as an entering freshman?
-Yes D4 If yes, what is the minimum number of credits and the unit 12 Semester of measure?
-Credits
+D4 Yes No Must a transfer applicant have a minimum number of credits completed or else must apply as an entering freshman? х If yes, what is the minimum number of credits and the unit of measure?
+12 semester credits UI IIIEasule: credits